 - Plagiarism is grounds for de-funding and dismissal from the program.

 Successful completion of the doctoral and substantive exams increases priority for funding while failing decreases priority.
-Failing the doctoral comprehensive exam may preclude departmental funding; failing the substantive review paper is grounds for immediate dismissal (see exam section for information on grading and revisions).
+Failing the doctoral comprehensive exam may preclude funding; failing the substantive review paper is grounds for immediate dismissal (see exam section for information on grading and revisions).

 Master of Arts (M.A.) in Sociology